Stockton Workers Compensation Lawyer

 Handling Denied or Disputed Claims

 You have the right to appeal if your claim is denied or disputed.
-The first step is to request a reconsideration from the insurance company.
-If that doesn’t work, you can take your case to a workers’ compensation appeals board to resolve the issue.
+Next steps may include providing additional documentation, requesting a QME/AME evaluation when applicable, and pursuing the WCAB process.
+If that doesn’t work, you can take your case to a Workers’ Compensation Appeals Board (WCAB) to resolve the issue.

 Long-Term Disabilities and Illnesses